-As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2014 (DOE 2014a,b,c).
+As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2015 (DOE 2015a,b,c).
 During the audits, errors are categorized into Priority I and Priority II findings.
 Priority I status indicates a problem that can result in unusable data or a finding that the contract analytical laboratory cannot adequately perform services for DOE.
 Priority II status indicates problems that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
-There were no Priority I findings during 2014 that affected samples analyzed for BNL.
+There were no Priority I findings during 2015 that affected samples analyzed for BNL.

-The results of the TA audit included two Priority I findings and twelve Priority II findings.
-The first Priority I finding included failing MA-PEP PT tests for Iron-55 in soil and Nickel-63 in water matrices.
-The second Priority I finding was for failing the ERA PT evaluation for Americium-241 in soil by alpha spectroscopy.
-TA did not perform the analyses mentioned in the Priority I findings for BNL during 2014.
-The Priority II findings were in the following departments: three in Quality Assurance Management Systems, four in the Data Quality for Organic Analyses, one in the Inorganic and Wet Chemistry Department, three in Data Quality for Radionuclide Analyses, and one in Hazardous and Radioactive Materials Management.
+The results of the TA audit included 1 Priority I finding and 17 Priority II findings.
+The Priority I finding was for failing three consecutive rounds of proficiency testing for gross alpha in a filter matrix.
+TA did not perform the analyses mentioned in the Priority I finding for BNL during 2015.
+The Priority II findings included: five in Quality Assurance Management Systems, six in the Data Quality for Organic Analyses, two in the Data Quality for Inorganic and Wet Chemistry Analyses, three in Data Quality for Radionuclide Analyses, and one in Hazardous and Radioactive Materials Management.

-The results of the GEL audit included 11 Priority II findings.
-The Priority II findings were in the following departments: one in the Quality Assurance Department and one in Data Quality for Radiochemistry Analyses.
+The results of the GEL audit included seven Priority II findings: two in the Quality Assurance Department, two in Data Quality for Organic Analyses, and three in Hazardous and Radioactive Materials Management.

-The results of the ARS audit included 10 Priority II findings.
-The Priority II findings were in the following departments: two Priority II findings in the Quality Assurance Department, one in Data Quality for Inorganic and Wet Chemistry Analyses, four in Data Quality for Radiochemistry Analyses, and three in Hazardous and Radioactive Materials Management.
+The results of the ARS audit included 19 Priority II findings.
+The Priority II findings included: six Priority II findings in the Quality Assurance Department, eleven in Data Quality for Radiochemistry Analyses, and two in Hazardous and Radioactive Materials Management.